- Benefits & Features

 Candidates will be notified if they are invited to interview with Columbia Business School.

 There is no application fee for students who are currently enrolled in an undergraduate or eligible graduate-level program.
 Once admitted, students will be required to submit a $500 deposit two weeks after admission.
 Subsequent deposits will be due each year that you defer.
 The year that you decide to matriculate you will also be required to verify your work experience during the deferral period.

-- Recommendations and GMAT or GRE scores must be received by July 1, 2019
+- Recommendations and GMAT, Executive Assessment, or GRE scores must be received within three weeks of submitting your application

 - Completed applications will begin the review process after the April 15, 2020 deadline